morhavap/TCR2Rep/README.md

      b.
 Create 3 new txt file at "database" folder. (right button -> new -> text document) Save the files with this names: "Human_TRV","Human_TRD","Human_TRJ".

      c.
-Go here, and copy all Human v genes of TCR (i.e. -  TRAV, TRBV, TRGV, TRDV) into "Human_TRV" file (one after the other), all D genes of TCR into " Human_TRD" file and all J genes of TCR into "Human_TRJ" file.
+Go here - https://www.imgt.org/vquest/refseqh.html#VQUEST, and copy all Human v genes of TCR (i.e. -  TRAV, TRBV, TRGV, TRDV) into "Human_TRV" file (one after the other), all D genes of TCR into " Human_TRD" file and all J genes of TCR into "Human_TRJ" file.

     d.
 Now, run this commands for each file to filter out duplicate sequences and prepare the files to igblast: (change just the gene segment V\D\J in the filename)